suhai-yehuza/game-diary/src/lib/db/seed/README.md

 - Use streaming for large datasets (>10k records)
 - Process in chunks to avoid memory bloat
 - Enable garbage collection hints for long operations
+- Use generator functions for memory-efficient data processing

 ### 3. **API Usage**

 - Respect rate limits (default: 10 req/sec)
 - Use circuit breaker for external dependencies
 - Implement proper retry logic with exponential backoff
+- Handle API timeouts and failures gracefully

 ### 4. **Database Optimization**

 - Create indexes concurrently when possible
 - Disable foreign key checks during bulk operations
 - Use prepared statements for repeated queries
+- Optimize table truncation with parallel operations

 ### 5. **Monitoring**

 - Enable monitoring in development and production
 - Set appropriate thresholds for your use case
 - Monitor memory usage for long-running operations
+- Track performance metrics for each operation

 ## 🔄 Migration from Legacy System